emmazzz/emmazzz.github.io/about.md

 permalink: /about/
 ---

-I am a senior at Carnegie Mellon University.
+I am a Masters student in Computer Science at Stanford University.
+My concentration is Software Theory and Systems.
-I love food.